-Dealing with low mood; what can help.
+Dealing with low mood: What can help?

 We can all experience ups and downs in our lives; it is a natural and normal response to all the different events we are continuously exposed to.
-A difficult childhood, bereavement, bullying, illness, relationship problems are just some of the reasons why we can feel hopeless and in low spirits.
-Actually, some people find difficult to identify a specific trigger; being either unaware of it or having more than one direct link to their low mood.
+A difficult childhood, bereavement, bullying, illness, and relationship problems are just some of the reasons why we can feel hopeless and in low spirits.
+Actually, some people find it difficult to identify a specific trigger; being either unaware of it or having more than one direct link to their low mood.

 Is there a difference between low mood and clinical depression?